U.S. News Rankings

-Florida Southern College is among the nation's best private colleges and an award-winning national leader in engaged learning as evidenced by receiving the prestigious William M. Burke Presidential Award for Excellence in Experiential Education by the National Society of Experiential Education.
-FSC guarantees every student an internship and study abroad experience, and provides students with numerous opportunities for service-learning, music performance, and student-faculty collaborative research.
+Florida Southern College is among the nation's best private colleges and an award-winning, national leader in engaged learning as evidenced by receiving the prestigious William M. Burke Presidential Award for Excellence in Experiential Education by the National Society of Experiential Education.
+FSC guarantees every student an internship and study abroad experience, as well as providing students with numerous opportunities for service-learning, music performance, and student-faculty collaborative research.
 Many FSC collaborative research projects are chosen for presentation at both regional and national professional conferences.

 FSC offers more than 50 dynamic majors including business, psychology, biological sciences, chemistry, nursing, fine arts, and communication, as well as high-quality, pre-professional programs such as pre-medicine, pre-veterinarian, and pre-law.
 Students also have the opportunity to pursue self-designed majors.
 The College offers distinctive master's programs in business, nursing, and education.
-A full-time, hands-on, 16-month MBA program is open to graduates with a degree from any major.
+A full-time, hands-on, 16-month MBA program is open to students with an undergraduate degree from any major.

-Our involved students enjoy outstanding student life programming that includes championship NCAA Division II events in 19 sports, as well as intramurals, more than 70 clubs and organizations, a comprehensive National Greek system, and an elaborate and diverse selection of weekend activities such as the College's popular lakefront program featuring free kayaks, canoes, and paddleboats.
+Our involved students enjoy outstanding student life programming that includes championship NCAA Division II teams in 19 sports, as well as intramurals, more than 85 clubs and organizations, a comprehensive National Greek system, elaborate and diverse selection of weekend activities, and the College's popular lakefront program featuring free kayaks, canoes, and paddleboats.

 The College's commitment to engaged learning is reflected in its 13:1 student-to-faculty ratio.
-FSC faculty is committed to providing students personalized, hands-on learning both in and out of the classroom, which affords students with the opportunity to experience real-world applications in their field of study.
-Examples include business students establishing strategic planning and operational reports for both corporate and non-profit organizations; nursing students delivering babies in Tanzania; chemistry students collaborating with faculty to become published in The Journal of Physical Chemistry; political science students living and studying in Washington, D.C.; and fine arts students performing alongside members of the famed Imperial Symphony Orchestra.
-The real-world experience that FSC students receive pays off, because within six months of graduation, 96% of graduates report obtaining a great job or entering a prestigious graduate or professional school.
+The FSC faculty provide students with personalized, hands-on learning both in and out of the classroom, which affords students opportunity to experience real-world applications in their field of study.
+Examples include business students establishing strategic planning and operational reports for both corporate and non-profit organizations; chemistry and biology students collaborating with faculty to become published in peer reviewed journals; political science students living and studying in Washington, D.C.; and fine arts students performing alongside members of the famed Imperial Symphony Orchestra.
+Students benefit from the real-world experience they receive, because within six months of graduation, 96% of graduates report obtaining a great job or entering a prestigious graduate or professional school.

-An innovative new program, the Junior Journey, guarantees all entering students the opportunity to study domestically or internationally.
-During their Junior Journey, students work with faculty and receive course credit by studying in places such as Costa Rica, Brazil, or Columbia.
+An innovative new program, the Junior Journey, guarantees all entering students the opportunity to study and travel domestically or internationally.
+During their Junior Journey, students work with faculty and receive course credit by studying in places such as Costa Rica, Germany, Turkey and Africa.
 FSC students partner with faculty and develop their Junior Journey experience, tailoring their travel to fit their academic goals.
-Others pursue experiences in China, England, France, Italy, and Spain.

-FSC was designated a National Historic Landmark and is nationally ranked for its beauty, due in part to its location on the shores of scenic Lake Hollingsworth.
-FSC is within an hour's drive of Tampa and Orlando, which provides access to some of the nation's most pristine beaches, world-class entertainment and shopping, and professional sporting venues.
-With state-of-the-art technology centers; modern residence halls featuring bedrooms with stunning views of Lake Hollingsworth and top-of-the-line amenities; a Humanities building that includes a language lab, film studies center, and theater; a Communication building with a full media studio; simulated patient labs in a cutting-edge Nursing building; a cyber cafe; renovated dining halls; and Frank Lloyd Wright-designs such as the Water Dome, Planetarium, and Theater-in-the-Round, students have access to an environment that encourages reflection, stresses imagination, demands curiosity, and creates energy.
+FSCs Frank Lloyd Wright campus was designated a National Historic Landmark in 2012 and has been recognized two years in a row as, The Most Beautiful Campus in America, by Princeton Review, due in part to its location on the shores of scenic Lake Hollingsworth.
+FSC is within an hour's drive from Tampa and Orlando, providing access to some of the nation's most pristine beaches, world-class entertainment and shopping, and professional sporting venues.
+With state-of-the-art technology centers; modern residence halls featuring rooms with stunning views of Lake Hollingsworth and top-of-the-line amenities; a Humanities building that includes a language lab, film studies center, and theater; a Communication building with a full media studio; simulated patient labs in a cutting-edge Nursing building; a cyber cafe; renovated dining halls; and unique Frank Lloyd Wright-designs such as the Water Dome, Planetarium, and Theatre-in-the-Round, students have access to a living-learning environment that encourages reflection, stresses imagination, demands curiosity, and creates energy.

 |School type||private, coed college|